Understanding and Applying F1 Score: AI Evaluation Essentials with Hands-On Coding Example

 A machine learning model with high recall means that there are positive cases in the data, though there can be negative cases identified as positive cases.
 Low recall indicates that it was not able to find any positive case.

-F1 score combines both of these precision and recall and symmetrically represents them in the formula:
+F1 score combines both precision and recall and symmetrically represents them via a harmonic mean.

 As mentioned above F1 scores can range from 0 to 1, with 1 representing a model that perfectly classifies each observation into the correct class and 0 representing a model that is unable to classify any observation into the correct class.